Did you know that your version of Internet Explorer is out of date?

 Internet Explorer 10, Firefox, Chrome, or Safari.

-Despite not having a record deal, Southern Avenue quickly found success touring in America and Europe.
-They won additional attention playing some prestigious festivals and competing in the International Blues Challenge, in which they represented Memphis.
-Less than a year after the band's formation, they were signed to the resurgent Stax label.
+Despite not having a record deal at the time, Southern Avenue quickly found success touring in America and Europe.
+They won additional attention playing some high-profile festivals and making it to the finals in the International Blues Challenge.

 The band’s self-titled debut was released in 2017, hitting #6 on Billboard’s Top Blues Albums Chart, reaching #1 on the iTunes Blues Chart and prominently sitting in the Americana radio Top 30 for nearly six months.
 The success of the album created demand for the band in both the U.S. and throughout the world performing in high-profile festivals around the globe.
 Since that time the band has seemingly lived on the road with over 300 shows under their belts.
 Building their audience one show at a time, they have headlined countless rooms from coast to coast and have toured with artists including Buddy Guy, JJ Grey & Mofro, Umphrey's McGee, Los Lobos, North Mississippi Allstars and Karl Denson to name a few.
 "We love playing live," says Ori Naftaly, "It's that connection with our fans that makes the time away from home worth it.
 Fans become our family out on the road and we love experiencing music together with them each and every night."

 Their efforts were further acknowledged by fans and peers in 2018, when their Stax debut was honored with a Blues Music Award for “Best Emerging Artist Album.”